 According to the Pew Research Center, Islam is the fastest growing religion in the world.
-There are 1.6 million Muslims globally, which is 23% of the world’s population.
+There are 1.6 billion Muslims globally, which is 23% of the world’s population.
 Islam is the 2nd largest religion in the world.
 In America, .9% of U.S. adults identify as Muslims.
 Prosyletizing is encouraged in Islam.

 These are the feelings of six Muslim converts about Islam, their conversions and others who are converting to Islam.

 What led you to convert to Islam?